In need of an experienced criminal attorney?

 Early Release concurrent with Judicial Clemency:

-It is also possible to be released from probation early.
+As mentioned earlier, It is also possible to be released from probation early.
 If you do, this would be a good time to ask for Judicial Clemency.
 This means you may be able to be released from probation early and be granted Judicial Clemency at the same time.
 On straight probation, once you complete one third or two years, whichever is less, you would be eligible to ask for early release.
-There is no time constraint for early release for Deferred Adjudication probation.

-What Some of the Factors the Court may Consider:
+What Some of the Factors are the Court may Consider:

 As stated above, the Court (Judge) has the discretion to Set Aside the conviction or not to Set Aside.
 It is a very significant decision for the Court to make so the more information provided the better.
 Following are some of the factors the Judge may consider.
 These are mostly common sense items and most are listed below.